Self-determination theory: Summary of the SDT mini-theories

-The organismic dialectical perspective
+Organismic dialectical perspective

 The organismic dialectical perspective sees all humans as active organisms interacting with their environment.
 People are actively growing, striving to overcome challenges, and creating new experiences.
 While endeavoring to become unified from within, individuals also become part of social structures.
 SDT also suggests that people have innate psychological needs that are the basis for self-motivation and personality integration.
 Through further explanation, people search for fulfillment in their 'meaning of life'.
 Discovering the meaning of life constitutes a distinctive desire someone has to find purpose and aim in their lives, which enhances their perception of themselves and their surroundings.
 Not only does SDT tend to focus on innate psychological needs, it also focuses on the pursuit of goals, the effects of the success in their goals, and the outcome of goals.

 Basic psychological needs

 One mini-theory of SDT includes basic psychological needs theory which proposes three basic psychological needs that must be satisfied to foster well-being and health.
 These three psychological needs of autonomy, competence, and relatedness are generally universal (i.e., apply across individuals and situations).
 However, some needs may be more salient than others at certain times and be expressed differently based on time, culture, or experience.
 SDT identifies three innate needs that, if satisfied, allow optimal function and growth:

-AutonomydeCharms, R. (1968).
-Personal causation.
-New York: Academic Press.